What is the Quidditch Premier League?

 If your UK location isn’t covered by a UK team, that’s fine!
 We’ll be in touch after you sign up to allocate you a team.
 If you live in continental Europe and are outside the general region of our European teams, that’s fine too - just apply as any other European player would, but please do be aware that you may have to travel further to take part.

 The rulebook for the 2019 season is currently under discussion, and will be announced shortly.

 Who runs the teams?

-How are the teams made up?
+How are the teams selected?

 How do the fixtures work?

-Will there be a Championship Weekend?
+Will there be a Championship?